reduxjs/redux/docs/api/createStore.md

 - Redux state is normally plain JS objects and arrays.

 - If your state is a plain object, make sure you never mutate it!
-For example, instead of returning something like `Object.assign(state, newData)` from your reducers, return `Object.assign({}, state, newData)`.
-This way you don't override the previous `state`.
-You can also write `return { ...state, ...newData }` if you enable the [object spread operator proposal](../recipes/UsingObjectSpreadOperator.md).
+Immutable updates require making copies of each level of data, typically using the object spread operator ( `return { ...state, ...newData }` ).

 - For universal apps that run on the server, create a store instance with every request so that they are isolated.
 Dispatch a few data fetching actions to a store instance and wait for them to complete before rendering the app on the server.